-Which Pet Stock is a Better Buy?
+Which Pet Stock Is a Better Buy?
 By StockNews - Up News Info

 © Reuters.
-Chewy vs. IDEXX Laboratories: Which Pet Stock is a Better Buy?
+Zomedica vs. Elanco: Which Pet Stock Is a Better Buy?

-The high volume of pet adoption amid continued remote working arrangements is driving heightened demand for pet food and care products.
-As a result, companies are racing to develop viable pet medications and pet friendly products to capitalize on the growing market.
-We think this positions popular pet companies IDEXX Laboratories (IDXX) and Chewy (NYSE:) to deliver solid returns in the coming months.
-But let’s find out which of these stocks is a better buy now.IDEXX Laboratories, Inc. (IDXX) develops, manufactures and distributes products and provides services for the companion animal veterinary, livestock and poultry, dairy and water testing markets worldwide.
-The company also sells a line of portable electrolytes and blood gas analyzers for the human point-of-care medical diagnostics market.
+Zomedica (ZOM) and Elanco (ELAN) are companies within the pet healthcare industry.
+While one is in the development stage the other is an established player.
+The pet industry all over the world continues to expand making the two companies enticing bets for 2021 and beyond but which one is a better buy now?.Several industries have benefited from the COVID-19 pandemic as people were confined to their homes and entertainment options were limited.
+Companies part of the e-commerce, streaming, gaming, and streaming vertical saw a massive uptick in consumer demand.

-Chewy, Inc. (CHWY) operates an online platform to sell pet food and medications and other pet-related products.
-The company offers its products and services through its website and mobile applications.
+Another space that significantly benefited from the coronavirus lockdown was the pet industry.
+More than 11 million U.S. households were estimated to have gotten a new pet during the pandemic.
+This trend acted as a secular driver for pet healthcare companies.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.